Skip to content

 The above function takes in a right argument ⍵ and a left argument ⍺.
 It displays the right argument ⍵, then applies the function again incrementing the left argument ⍺ by one, and adding 0.99*⍺ to the right argument ⍵.
 Expanding it out, 0 sum 0 gives ⎕ ← 0 and (0+1) sum 0.99*0 which is 1 sum 1, giving ⎕ ← 1 and 2 sum 1.99, and so on.
 That is, the right argument sums up (0.99*0)+(0.99*1)+(0.99*2)+... using the left argument to keep track of what term comes next.

 However, infinite computations on their own will never be terminate on finite machines, and hence not useful for real computations.
-Thankfully, there is a way to stop and control these infinite computations, using guarded expressions.
+Thankfully, there is a way to stop these infinite computations when a certain condition is reached, using guarded expressions.

 Guarded expressions are conditional expressions; they only execute a statement if some condition holds.
 The engineer rewrites the function, this time stopping the computation if the terms get smaller than 10*¯10,